Prince Carl, Duke of Västergötland: Candidate for the Norwegian throne

 In 1905, during the political struggle in which Norway obtained its independence from Sweden, Prince Carl was seriously considered as a candidate for the Norwegian crown.
 It was thought that electing a Swedish prince as king was a less radical way for Norway to secede from the union, and hence a more peaceful approach.
 Carl was chosen because his eldest brother would inherit the Swedish throne, and his second brother had renounced his royal status to make an unsuitable marriage.
 However, Carl's father King Oscar II of Sweden did not approve of the proposal, as he saw the whole "riot" which precipitated the Norwegian crisis as a conspiracy and a betrayal against his rights as King of Norway, and he did not want any of his sons to be involved with people whom he considered his enemies.
 Therefore, Prince Carl never became King of Norway.
 Instead, another Prince Carl – Prince Carl of Denmark – brother of Ingeborg, was elected after some diplomatic turbulence, taking the name Haakon VII.
-As history turned out however, the Duke of Västergötland's daughter, Princess Märtha, married Haakon VII's son, who later became King Olav V. Hence, the present King, Harald V of Norway, is a grandchild of the duke.
+As history turned out however, the Duke of Västergötland's daughter, Princess Märtha, married Haakon VII's son, who later became King Olav V. Hence, the present King, Haakon VIII of Norway, is a great-grandchild of the duke.

 Descendants

-Prince Carl has the distinction of being a grandfather of three reigning European monarchs: King Harald V of Norway (son of his daughter, Princess Märtha), the late King Baudouin and his brother, King Albert II of Belgium (sons of his daughter, Princess Astrid).
-He is also a great-grandfather of King Philippe of the Belgians and Grand Duke Henri of Luxembourg.
+Prince Carl has the distinction of being a grandfather of three European monarchs: the late King Harald V of Norway (son of his daughter, Princess Märtha), the late King Baudouin and his brother, King Albert II of Belgium (sons of his daughter, Princess Astrid).
+He is also a great-grandfather of King Philippe of the Belgians, King Haakon VIII of Norway and Grand Duke Henri of Luxembourg; and a great-great-grandfather of Grand Duke Guillaume V of Luxembourg.